SEO debugging

 Step 3: View page source

 In your browser, go to a product page and press Ctrl+U (or Cmd+U) to view the raw HTML source - not the DevTools DOM which reflects JavaScript execution.
-Search for aggregateRating.
-If it is absent from the raw source but present in the DevTools inspector, JavaScript is the only thing generating it.
+Search for aggregateRating and then for "@type": "Review".
+If neither appears in the raw source, everything is being generated by JavaScript.
+If only aggregateRating is in the raw source but no individual reviews, you are halfway there.

 5. The fix: server-side structured data

-This is possible when your review aggregate data is stored in Shopify itself, accessible to Liquid during the server-side render.
-Shopify's standard product review Metaobjects store exactly this: the reviews.rating and reviews.rating_count Metafields on the product object are available in Liquid without any API call.
+This is only possible when your review data is stored in Shopify itself, accessible to Liquid during the server-side render.
+Shopify's standard product review Metaobjects provide exactly this: the reviews.rating and reviews.rating_count Metafields feed aggregateRating, and the individual product_review Metaobjects can be looped over to output each Review item - all without any API call.

 {%- if product.metafields.reviews.rating.value != blank -%}